 Energy and Greenhouse Gases

-We are focused on energy efficiency and greenhouse gas (GHG) reduction.
+We are focused on energy efficiency and greenhouse gas (GHG) emission reduction.
 This is nothing new at John Deere.
 We have documentation of facility energy-efficiency awareness programs extending back to 1932.
-It makes good business sense.
+Our environmental programs make good business sense.

 In 1972, John Deere initiated its formal energy-efficiency program.
 Then in 2003, we added a worldwide GHG inventory program.

 The results: between 1972 and 2006, our energy conservation programs reduced John Deere's total worldwide greenhouse gas emissions by 63% per ton of production.
-To further manage the risks of GHG emissions from our operations and identify cost-effective energy-saving opportunities, John Deere joined the U.S. Environmental Protection Agency's Climate Leaders program in 2007.
+To further reduce GHG emissions from our operations and identify cost-effective energy-saving opportunities, John Deere joined the U.S. Environmental Protection Agency's Climate Leaders program in 2007.
 Under this program, we established a goal to reduce the company's global GHG emissions by 25% per dollar of adjusted revenue from 2005 through 2014.

 With the introduction of our enterprise eco-efficiency goals in 2013 and the ending of the Climate Leaders program, we retired this goal two years early, having achieved a 17% reduction in GHG emissions per dollar of adjusted revenue.
 Over 40% of our facilities met or exceeded the goal two years early.
-Looking at this achievement in other ways, over the same goal time period of 2005 to 2012, we reduced GHG emissions 26% per ton of production, 41% per dollar of reported revenue, and were able to hold our absolute emissions relatively flat, with less than a .5% increase.
+Looking at this achievement in other ways, over the same time period of 2005 to 2012, we reduced GHG emissions 26% per ton of production and 41% per dollar of reported revenue while holding our absolute emissions relatively flat, with less than a .5% increase.

 Our reduction journey continues with the establishment of our 2018 Enterprise Eco-Efficiency Goals.

-Water is a key resource for our customers, so it is important to us.
-Water usage data is collected and tracked at all manufacturing locations.
+Water is important to us, and it is a key resource for our customers.
+We track and collect water usage data at all of our manufacturing locations.
 Standards and guidelines for constructing new manufacturing facilities encourage the inclusion of water-reduction technology in the initial project design.

 Sustainable Facility Design